 The Potential Drawbacks

 There’s a rather exhaustive amount of fine print attached to the SoFi Checking and Savings Account.
 That’s not necessarily a bad thing, but it does create a knowledge gap: What will you get versus what could you potentially get?
-One could spend a lot of time on the SoFi site trying to figure this out, but the bottom line is this: You get a nice APY of on your savings account and on checking if you are enrolled in the direct deposit program.
+One could spend a lot of time on the SoFi site trying to figure this out, but the bottom line is this: You get a nice APY of on your savings account and on checking if you are enrolled in the direct deposit program or by depositing $5,000 or more every 30 days.
 If you aren’t, you get a APY.
 The latter is still far more than the 0.07% national average.

 Ideal Candidate for This Account